joshuaebowling/node-web-scraper/book.md

 34 And they will mock him and spit on him, and flog him and kill him.
 And after three days he will rise.”
 34 Se burlarán de él, le escupirán, lo azotarán y lo matarán.
 Pero a los tres días resucitará».
 35 And James and John, the sons of Zebedee, came up to him and said to him, “Teacher, we want you to do for us whatever we ask of you.”
-35 Se le acercaron Jacobo y Juan, hijos de Zebedeo.
+35 Se le acercaron Jacobo y Juan, hijos de Zebedeo. ―Maestro —le dijeron—, queremos que nos concedas lo que te vamos a pedir.
 36 And he said to them, “What do you want me to do for you?”
 36 ―¿Qué quieren que haga por ustedes?
 37 And they said to him, “Grant us to sit, one at your right hand and one at your left, in your glory.”